ScreamingHawk/android-slideshow/README.md

 Quickly browse through your file system for the directory you want to view, click an image and the slideshow will automatically begin.

-Great for showing off those vacation photos without having to manually scroll.
+Great for showing off those vacation photos without having to scroll.

 ## Features
 * Select any directory on your phone
 * Automatically begins playing slideshow
-* Ability to delete from within slideshow
+* Ability to delete images from within the slideshow

-## Planned Features
+* Sequential or random display order
 * Configurable delay
 * Show / hide hidden files
-* Remember where you left off

 ## Un-Features
 * No sign up